vcfvct/aws-exam/README.md

 * 1 write per second is one unit.
 Good price for read, and not for write. $0.0065 per 10 write/50 read.
   * Read: 4KB/sec one unit, round to 4KB.
 For `eventually consistent` the required unit number is half, i.e. divided it by 2. ,
   * Write: 1KB/sec one unit, round to 1KB.
-* easy to scale(push button) comparing to RDS relational.
+* Easy to scale(push button) comparing to RDS relational.
 * major limitations: 1.
 400KB max item size.
 2. 10 indexes per table
 * The maximum item size in DynamoDB is 400 KB, which includes both attribute name binary length (UTF-8 length) and attribute value lengths (again binary length).
 The attribute name counts towards the size limit.
-* length of a **partition key** value: 1- 2048 byte, maximum length of a sort key value is 1024 byte.
+* Length of a **partition key** value: 1- 2048 byte, maximum length of a sort key value is 1024 byte.
 * A single DynamoDB table partition can support a maximum of 3,000 read capacity units or 1,000 write capacity units.
 * DynamoDB uses optimistic concurrency control, and support conditional write
 * number of tables and provisioned thruput can be raised by contacting aws support